styfle/vgrok/README.md

 ## Caveats

-- Currently does not reuse sandbox
+- Does not reuse existing sandbox instance
-- Currently has limitation of 45 min
+- The sandbox has a timeout of 45 min
+- Does not stop sandbox automatically when client disconnects
+- Does not handle multiple connections to the same sandbox (I think?)
+- Logs are really noisy right now